 We hope that you find the information and resources on our website to be useful.
 GradFund is only able to work with currently matriculated Rutgers graduate students.

-GradFund is a service of the Graduate School-New Brunswick.
+GradFund is a service of the School of Graduate Studies.
 We assist graduate students with identifying and applying for merit-based research grants and fellowships to support graduate study and research.